 “My kingdom—how far does it extend?”

-Krul’Dar’s mount leapt over a cactus, and a bright spear of sunlight glanced off his wrist brace.
+As Krul’Dar’s mount leapt over a cactus, a bright spear of sunlight glanced off his wrist brace.
 “From the Desolate Shoals to the Glimmering Reef.
-About eight hundred keldins from coast to coast.”
+About eight hundred keltins from coast to coast.”

 “Eight hundred kel—what’s that in miles?”

 Krul’Dar wrinkled his brow.
-“You’ll have to ask Hunbo, your Chief Mathemateer.
+“You’ll have to ask Hunbo, the Chief Mathemateer.
 ‘Miles’…that’s a term I haven’t heard in quite some time, but I’d say…twenty four hundred, give or take?”

 Holly couldn’t keep the surprise off her face.
 “Twenty four hundr—” Almost as big as the United States.
 She cleared her throat and regained her composure.
 “East to west or north to south?”

 “East to west.
-Our southward incursions are limited by the Ankaran Mountain Range.
-Our supply trains are unable to traverse it en masse, as the terrain is rough and tricksy, and Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there except for blood and ruin.”
+Our northern expeditions are halted by the Icy Breaks.
+Our southern incursions are limited by the Ankaran Mountain Range.
+Indashi supply trains are unable to traverse it en masse, as the terrain is rough and tricksy.
+Not only that, but Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there except blood and ruin.”
 He shot a quick glance at her, afraid he’d overstepped his bounds.
 “Or so you’ve told me on multiple occasions.
 It was not my intention to place words in your mouth.”

 Then: “Not yet, anyways.”